swiss-transplant-cohort-study/3LC-user-manual/docs/source/index.rst

    This project is under active development.

 .. warning::
-   Only authorized users will be able to access the 3LC functionalities.
+   Only authorized users will be able to access the system functionalities.

 Overview